Heritrix

 Heritrix is a web crawler designed for web archiving.
-It was written by the Internet Archive.
-It is available under a free software license and written in Java.
+It was originally written in collaboration between the Internet Archive, National Library of Norway and National Library of Iceland.
+Heritrix is available under a free software license and written in Java.
 The main interface is accessible using a web browser, and there is a command-line tool that can optionally be used to initiate crawls.